home - plugins - tutorials - showcase - history - manual - design

 plugins

-plugins extends dublang adding new languages, new services and new tools, available plugins
+plugins extends dublang adding new languages, new services and new tools, such as puredata, supercollider and tidalcycles, see all the available plugins here

 install